 – Will I have to rely on someone else and can I afford to do so?

 – Does it fit in with my present lifestyle?
-(For example: Do you workout a lot and need to wash/rinse often, or do you swim, etc.)
+(Do you workout a lot and need to wash/rinse often, or do you swim, etc.)

 – Will it conflict with my place of work?